 One of eHarmony's signature features is its relationship questionnaire.
 Forget questions like what your hair colour is, if you have any pets, or what you like to do on weekends. eHarmony's questions are meant to probe your emotions, your thoughts, and your values -- the stuff that really shapes your love life.
 It takes quite a bit of time and effort to finish the questionnaire, but just think how worthwhile it will be if it leads you to find someone with whom you really hit it off!

 After completing eHarmony's questionnaire, they will automatically match you with several people who had similar answers to you.
 You can view their details, take a look at their photos (if you have a premium subscription), send them a virtual smile, or start communicating with them!
 You can also block a match if you don't feel like they're the one for you.

 When you feel that it's time to start communicating with your matches, eHarmony will make sure that it's at a pace that is comfortable with everyone by keeping track of whose turn it is to send a message.
 Ask one of your matches a few questions about what they want in a relationship, and see how they answer.
 Then, let them ask you a few questions, and respond as honestly as you can.
 If the two of you click, and you both have premium subscriptions, you can start sending free-form emails back and forth through eHarmony's secure internal email system!

-The rest of our eHarmony course will feature lessons on how to sign up for eHarmony, how to make your eHarmony profile, how to use eHarmony's interface, and even how to delete your eHarmony account and find another dating website if eHarmony just isn't working for you.
-Hopefully, however, eHarmony will help you find someone with whom you're truly compatible.
+The rest of our eHarmony course will feature lessons on how to sign up for eHarmony, how to set up your eHarmony profile, and more.
+Hopefully, eHarmony will help you find someone with whom you're truly compatible.
 If you're new to dating, or are just looking to take the gamble out of it, bet on the science of love with eHarmony!

 Learn how to use